IliaPopov-code/NASA-RIPS/README.md

 After setting up your Conda environment, run the jupyter notebooks within this repository.
 Make sure to install all the required dependencies and libraries into the Conda environment from the txt.

+## Confidence Intervals

+All code related to confidence intervals is found in the folder `confidence_intervals`.
+This code requires the datasets G5NR as well as observational datasets in order to be run.
+After saving the appropriate datasets, pass through the appropriate file paths throughout the notebooks.

+### `residual_wild_bootstrapping.ipynb`

+This notebook produces confidence intervals based on the residual and wild bootstrapping technique as outlined by https://faculty.washington.edu/yenchic/17Sp_403/Lec6-bootstrap_reg.pdf.
+The code provided includes processing of provided data files, the computation of confidence intervals, calculation of the coverage rate, and code for plotting confidence intervals.

+Required inputs include G5NR data (accessible here: https://gmao.gsfc.nasa.gov/global_mesoscale/7km-G5NR/data_access/) that has already been preprocessed to have input variables `['T', 'PL', 'U', 'V', 'W', 'KM', 'RI', 'QV', 'QI', 'QL’]` according to the method outlined by Katherine H. Breen in the repository https://github.com/katherbreen/Wnet/tree/main.

+### `pairs_bootstrapping_splitting_data.ipynb`

+This notebook provides code to split data that is necessary to run pairs bootstrapping for the model Wnet-prior.
+In this code, we provide methods to split the data into appropriate train, validation, and test sets using a 80/10/10 split.
+We then also provide code to resample with replacement from the training dataset based on set seeds.
+The resampled training datasets then can be used to train various Wnet-prior models that will be used as an ensemble to compute a confidence interval.

+### `pairs_bootstrapping.ipynb`

+This notebook provides code to compute and plot confidence intervals based on the pairs bootstrapping technique.
+This code assumes that there are 10-11 input models that have been trained on the previously resampled datasets.
+This code also assumes the availability of G5NR data.
+There are options to modify the appropriate file path in order to run the code.
+Then, it runs the models on provided test data to compute a confidence or prediction interval and save its plots.

 ## Ensemble model

 This notebook utilizes G5NR data to enhance the training of the Wnet Prior neural network model by employing a robust ensemble learning approach, specifically k-fold cross-validation.
 The process is designed to refine the model's generalization capabilities by dividing the dataset into 5 distinct folds, where each fold is used once as a validation set while the remaining folds form the training set.
 This method not only helps in mitigating overfitting but also provides a more comprehensive evaluation of the model's performance across different subsets of the data.
 Within the folder, you'll find the saved model weights corresponding to each of the 5 trained folds.
 After training, inference is performed for both the Wnet Prior Ensemble model, which aggregates the predictions from all folds, and the standard Wnet Prior model, serving as a baseline.
 The inference process is conducted across various levels, allowing for a detailed comparison of prediction accuracy and model performance at different stratifications.
 These comparisons are crucial in assessing the benefits of the ensemble approach over the traditional single-model inference, particularly in terms of capturing variability across levels.